abdollahpour/micro-pdf-generator/README.md

 # micro-pdf-generator

 Fast HTTP [microservice](http://microservices.io/patterns/microservices.html) written in Go for PDF generating. micro-pdf-generator can be used as a private or public HTTP service for massive HTML to pdf conversion.
-You can use query param, string, and URL as an input and go template engine to update input data as well.
-Ex

 For example:
 ```sh
 curl \
   -F template="https://raw.githubusercontent.com/abdollahpour/micro-pdf-generator/master/docs/template.html"